2 months ago

 To find them, try to look for: your keyword + “resources”/”links”/”blogs”/”helpful resources”/’helpful links”, etc. However doing those researches you still end up with millions of results which can be overwhelming.
 Here is another tip to narrow down your search, look for: your keyword “inurl:”resources” or “links”.
 Here is an example: linkbuilding inurl:links.
 This query allow you to filter the research by showing results which contain your keywords in their URL or in the title which make the results more specific.

 Of course, don’t blindly take the first few websites you see but be sure that, first, they fit your business and industry and most important, that they are qualitative and have a high authority.
-You can learn more about how to create a qualitative list of websites to get links from in our previous article.
+You can learn more about how to create a qualitative list of websites to get links from in our previous article on how to find link building opportunities.

 Once the quality of the site is verified, you can contact the site author and ask for a mention and a link to your site.That’s the part where you need to convince them to link to your site.
 A budget can help in that case but you can prove to them that your website and content is qualitative and that adding a link to it is an added value for users.
 If you can convince them that you are providing them with a qualitative resource, it’s a win.